OmarMiniesy/Notes/Offensive Security/Red Teaming/Campaign Planning.md

 |Mission Plan|The exact commands to run and execution time of the engagement.|Commands to run, Time Objectives, Responsible Operator, etc.|
 |Remediation Plan|Defines how the engagement will proceed after the campaign is finished.|Report, Remediation consultation, etc.|

-> A more general checklist to follow : link

 ---

 ### Engagement Documentation